STEVE INSKEEP, Host:

 CHRIS ARNOLD: When Neil Barofsky took on the job of a watchdog, keeping tabs on the Treasury Department, he was shown to his new office at the Treasury building.
 Or, actually it was under the Treasury building.
 They gave him a mildewy office in the basement.

-But Barofsky was used to working in inhospitable places.
+ARNOLD: But Barofsky was used to working in inhospitable places.
 As a U.S. attorney, he investigated drug cartels in Colombia.
 In Washington, in a new office, he's now built up a team of more than 100 auditors and white-collar criminal investigators.
-He's thwarted attempts to steal taxpayer money, but Barofsky says one part of TARP in particular has been a failure, and thats the Obama administration's foreclosure prevention plan.
+He's thwarted attempts to steal taxpayer money, but Barofsky says one part of TARP in particular has been a failure, and that's the Obama administration's foreclosure prevention plan.

 ARNOLD: The Home Affordable Modification Program, as it's called, was supposed to help between three to four million Americans stay in their homes.
 These are not supposed to be people who acted recklessly or were flipping condos.
 But for people who do qualify, the program can lower their mortgage payments, and that can help both the homeowners and the investors who own the loans.
-But
+But...

-Mr. BAROFSKY: We're not going to come anywhere close to that number.
+BAROFSKY: We're not going to come anywhere close to that number.

-But Barofsky says many times that many people are getting rejected from the program for the wrong reasons, and are getting foreclosed on when they shouldn't be.
+ARNOLD: But Barofsky says many times that many people are getting rejected from the program for the wrong reasons, and are getting foreclosed on when they shouldn't be.

-Mr. BAROFSKY: There are so many people who are suffering.
+BAROFSKY: There are so many people who are suffering.
 It is absolutely heartbreaking, the number of families that are not being reached by this program.

-Ms. DEBORAH DAHLMER: I worry about my mom.
+DEBORAH DAHLMER: I worry about my mom.
 Where would my mom go?
 She's 80 years old.
 Where would I go?

-For more than a year, though, she says Bank of America has been losing documents that she faxes in.
+ARNOLD: For more than a year, though, she says Bank of America has been losing documents that she faxes in.
 And she still doesn't know if she's going to lose her house.

-Ms. DAHLMER: I'm told, by my doctor, to calm down because my blood pressure is skyrocketing from this.
+DAHLMER: I'm told, by my doctor, to calm down because my blood pressure is skyrocketing from this.
 How can you help it?

 ARNOLD: Barofsky says one of the program's big weaknesses is that, it's a government program but the banks decide who qualifies.
 And he says they improperly reject qualified people all the time, often after stringing them along for a year or longer.

-Mr. BAROFSKY: You have people who come out of this with tons of late fees that they otherwise may not have been looking at, their credit ratings have been destroyed, their savings depleted.
+BAROFSKY: You have people who come out of this with tons of late fees that they otherwise may not have been looking at, their credit ratings have been destroyed, their savings depleted.
 They're in a far worse place than they would have been, had this program not existed.

 ARNOLD: But actually, in the end, Barofsky says the government didn't put the right incentives in place to really bring the banks on board.

-Mr. BAROFSKY: This is a product of poor program design, of poor oversight by the Treasury Department, of poor execution of compliance.
+BAROFSKY: This is a product of poor program design, of poor oversight by the Treasury Department, of poor execution of compliance.
 Treasury designed this program and its failings are its failings.

-Chris Arnold, NPR News.
+ARNOLD: Chris Arnold, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.